eliphatfs/diffrp/docs/source/index.md

 DiffRP depends on PyTorch (`torch`).
 The default version `pip` resolves to may not come with the `cuda` version you want.
 It is recommended to install [PyTorch](https://pytorch.org/get-started/locally/#start-locally) before you install DiffRP so you can choose the version you like.
 ```

+If you use rasterization in DiffRP, you need to have the CUDA development kit set up as we use the `nvdiffrast` backend (see also https://nvlabs.github.io/nvdiffrast/#installation).

+If you plan on using plugins in DiffRP (currently when you compute tangents), `gcc` is required in path.
+This is already fulfilled in most Linux and Mac distributions.
+For Windows I recommend the Strawberry Perl (https://strawberryperl.com/) distribution of `gcc`.

 ## Get Started

 Rendering attributes of a mesh programmingly is incredibly simple with DiffRP compared to conventional render engines like Blender and Unity.